semicolonclosingbracket/BHE_select_player_mecha/README.md

   After the installation, **enter the config menu and turn off the option of "ネットワークへの接続 (connection to Internet)"**, as the mod cannot be used when there is connection to Internet.

   # (2) Swift the player mecha
-  The mod will replace Stage 1~3.
-The map of all the three stages is "Black background", if they are still the original stages, then the installation of the mod was failed.
+  The mod will replace Stage 1~3, The map of all the three stages is "Black background".
+If they are still the original stages, then the installation of the mod was failed.

   Here are the functions of the three levels: